-Many of you may have heard the familiar saying “an apple a day keeps the doctor away”.
+Are you familiar with the saying, “an apple a day keeps the doctor away“?
 Although this may not be entirely true, the fall months are a great time to add more apples to your diet.
 Apples are in season August through October.
-During their season apples are more flavorful when bought locally and cost less.
-Apples are a good source of Vitamin C and a great way to add more fiber to our diet.
+During their season apples are more flavorful when bought locally and they cost less.
+Apples are a good source of Vitamin C and a great way to add more fiber to your diet.
 Unpeeled apples have twice the fiber as a peeled apple and are richer in antioxidants.
-So when you can, keep those peels on and you just might save yourself a trip to the doctor!
+When you can, keep those peels on and you just might save yourself a trip to the doctor!

 There are thousands of apple varieties worldwide.
-Although there are fewer varieties available locally, it can still be difficult deciding which apple to use for which recipe.
-In general there are three main categories of apples: Eating, cooking, and all-purpose.
+Although there are fewer varieties available locally, you may want to use different kinds of apples in different types of recipes.
+In general, there are three main categories of apples: eating, cooking, and all-purpose.

-Crisp, crunchy, juicy apples such as Fuji, Gala, or Red Delicious are best for just eating.
-When cooked, eating apples lose a lot of their flavor and turn to mush.
+Crisp, crunchy, juicy apples such as Fuji, Gala, or Red Delicious are best for eating fresh.
+When cooked, these apples lose a lot of their flavor and turn to mush.

 Firm, tart apples hold their shape better in high heat and are better for cooking.
-These would include Golden Delicious, Granny Smith, and Rome Beauties.
+Golden Delicious, Granny Smith, and Rome Beauties are great for cooking.

 All-purpose apples like Braeburn, Jonathan, McIntosh, and Pink Lady, can be eaten plain but tend to be slightly mushier when cooked.